The EX File Format¶

 Notes:

-• Element 1 0 0 has a node array with only 3 nodes in it, but the third and fourth parameter mappings both refer to the node at index 3 in the element node list.
+has a node array with only 3 nodes in it, but the third and fourth parameter mappings both refer to the node at index 3 in the element node list. - Note that the face on the collapsed side of the element is undefined, as indicated by special face identifier

-• It is also possible to obtain an equivalent result by physically storing 4 nodes in the element but repeating node 3 in that array.
+. - It is also possible to obtain an equivalent result by physically storing 4 nodes in the element but repeating node 3 in that array.

-Simplex elements: triangle with mixed bases
+Simplex elements: triangle with mixed bases¶

 The following example defines a single triangle element with 3 fields on it, a 2-D coordinate field and pressure field using bilinear simplex interpolation, and a velocity field using biquadratic simplex interpolation.
 It shows that not all field parameters need to be defined at all nodes: